guspan-tanadi/larswander.combylwander/content/art/lines-walking.md

 "Lines Walking" is a "[long-form](https://tylerxhobbs.com/essays/2021/the-rise-of-long-form-generative-art)" generative series of 44 pieces made for the pen-plotter.
-The project is published on [Plottables](https://plottables.io/project/4), and will be available to mint on February 9th, 2022 at 3PM EST (20:00 UTC).
+The project is published on [Plottables](https://plottables.io/project/4), and all editions were minted on February 9th, 2022.

 Each edition of 44 is generated from a single piece of computer code, and is tokenized for ownership.
 In addition, each edition will be plotted <a